-CEE graduate programs attract students with a variety of experience and situations.
+The CEE graduate program attract students with a variety of experience and situations.
 Some CEE students are employed by local industries and government and attend the program part-time, while many others are domestic and international full-time students.
 The program is designed to accommodate the needs of both full-time and part-time students; so many graduate classes are offered in the evening.
-Typically, the full-time students participate in research including experimental work under faculty supervision while pursuing their graduate courses.
+Typically, the full-time students participate in research including experimental work under faculty supervision while pursuing their graduate courses he/she complies with their specific program requirements.
+The handbook contains critical information to assist students in completing their degree requirements in a timely manner and in accordance with all appropriate rules and guidelines of the graduate program.

 This handbook provides CEE graduate students with a comprehensive description of the policies and regulations governing admission, academic standards, and student responsibilities for both the M.S. and Ph.D. programs.
-Each student should carefully review the document at regular intervals to ensure that he/she complies with their specific program requirements.
-The handbook contains critical information to assist students in completing their degree requirements in a timely manner and in accordance with all appropriate rules and guidelines of the graduate program.
+Each student should carefully review the document at regular intervals to ensure that